-47. To convert an SLA into another form, the present value of the aggregate (i.e., total) future benefits that the participant (and, if applicable, the beneficiary) is expected to receive under both the SLA and the other form must be determined.
-The present values are then compared to determine the conversion factor.
-There are two main components of these present value calculations: an interest rate and a mortality table.
+- 57. To convert an SLA into another benefit form, the present value of the aggregate (i.e., total) future benefits that the participant (and, if applicable, the beneficiary) is expected to receive under both the SLA and the other form must be determined.7 The present values are then compared to determine the conversion factor.8 There are two main components of these present value calculations: an interest rate and the mortality table applied to participants and beneficiaries. - 58.
+An interest rate is used to determine the present value of each future payment.
+This is based on the time value of money, meaning that money available now is worth more than the same amount in the future due to the ability to earn investment returns.
+The rate is often called a "discount rate" because it discounts the value of a future payment.
+Berger v.
+Xerox Corp.
+Retirement Income Guar.
+Plan, 338 F.3d 755, 759 (7th Cir.
+2003). ("A discount rate is simply an interest rate used to shrink a future value to its present equivalent.").

-&lt;sup>5 As alleged above, a QPSA is the survivor annuity portion of a plan's QJSA.
+As alleged in ¶ 29, above, a QPSA is the survivor annuity portion of a plan's QJSA.

-&lt;sup>6 The conversion factor is easily calculated by a computer model.
+The conversion factor is easily calculated by a computer model.
 Defendants simply input the assumptions and the model instantaneously calculates the conversion factor.